symbol/symbol-docs/source/guides/transaction/creating-an-escrow-with-aggregate-bonded-transaction.rst

     Sign transaction

 **account established by a broker for holding funds**
-    No account, just an atomic swap
+    No account, it will happen atomically using an aggregate transaction

 **until the consummation or termination of a transaction**
     The transaction gets included in a block